View content caching logs and statistics on Mac

 View the logs in Console: Open the Console app on your Mac, click Start in the toolbar, then type s:com.apple.AssetCache in the search field.

 You can increase the amount of information logged by the content cache.
-See the Verbose key in Configure advanced content caching settings on Mac.
+See the Verbose key in Configure advanced content caching settings.

 For more information about using the